 - The emerging field of immuno-oncology is likely to produce advances that will activate the body’s immune system to attack tumor cells.
 Important advantages of nanoparticles are that they can bind selectively to receptors over-expressed on tumors and may be delivered to the same cell at a predetermined dose and timing, although significant scientific challenges remain.

 - The microelectronics industry has been manufacturing products with nanoscale structures for decades — a market currently valued at approximately $500 billion annually.
-The researchers say there is still plenty of room for major improvements, including many opportunities in creative design of devices for data processing and information storage.
+The researchers say there is still plenty of room for major improvements, including many opportunities in the creative design of devices for data processing and information storage.

 - Nanotechnology is likely to capture, convert and store energy with greater efficiency, and will help to safely produce sustainable and efficient large-scale energy production to meet the increasing worldwide demand for energy.